Updated Career Story

 A year after Joe died, I was offered the chance to take a severance package after Senior Management realigned the department’s hours.
 Taking the package gave me the necessary down time I needed to regain my footing personally and professionally.

-During this time, I have learned the new rules of job searching, developed my social media skills by participating in daily career chat forums as a Careerealism Club member, and creating and maintaining both a LinkedIn profile and a Twitter feed.
+During my transition, I learned the new rules of job searching, developed my social media skills by participating in daily career chat forums and creating and maintaining both a LinkedIn profile and a Twitter feed.

 Greatest Accomplishment

 I decided to focus on joy because there are numerous “woe is me” websites and recovery is not possible as long as one has a “woe is me” attitude.
-None of these sites did anything to encourage, support or even give me hope I would recover.
+None of these sites did anything to encourage, support or give hope for grief recovery and moving forward with life.

-Also, I will continue to use those skills in changing people’s perceptions about widowhood with JoyReturns being one of my educational tools.
-It is me continuing to do the training I was known for but using a different delivery method to educate others so they see us widows as I see us -
+It is me continuing to do the training I was known for at the bank but using a different delivery method to educate others so they see us widows as I see us –

 "Express Yourself"